Top 10 Most Read Articles of 2025

 December 30, 2025

 Topics such as FinCEN, new endorsements, artificial intelligence, fraud and liability dominated headlines throughout the year.
 What was your favorite?
-Read on to view articles six through 10 on our most read articles list of 2025.
-Check back on Dec.
-30 as we reveal the top five.
+Read on to view the most read articles of 2025.

 10. Key Updates to the 2026 ALTA/NSPS Land Title Survey Standards